eliranmal/git-flux/usage/update.md

 # update

-_* since version 0.4.0_

-magically updates git-flux. pass a `tag` to get a specific version, or not, to get the latest and greatest. tags will be in the format `vX.X.X`, where each `X` is a digit segment in a semantic-version string.
+magically updates git-flux.
+pass a `tag` to get a specific version, or not, to get the latest and greatest. tags will be in the format `vX.X.X`, where each `X` is a digit segment in a semantic-version string.

+_* since 0.4.0_